 The Lists of Surveyors also contain office closures that hint at the challenges of providing classification services during two World Wars and throughout other times of political turmoil.
 Another aspect evident amongst their pages is that of geographical renaming - something to bear in mind when consulting them as a source.

 Changes in staff and office closures can be seen by striking through of entries with additional information being stamped in place.
-The entry above is extracted from the 1939-40 List of Surveyors.

 Published in the Register Book from 1834 until 1972 as 'Lists of Surveyors', after this time they were published as separate 'Lists of Offices' from 1973 until 1995.
 These are supplemented by other sources in our Heritage & Education Centre archive collection such as General Committee minutes, Staff Bibles, Instructions to Exclusive Surveyors, and Instructions to Non-Exclusive Surveyors, and the Rules and Regulations for the Classification of Ships.
-To view the aforementioned resources, visit the Heritage & Education Centre in person.

 Find out more about using this fascinating resource by reading Louise Sanger’s favourite thing blog.